HZcohort/DiNetxify/README.md

 ##### Optional Parameters:

-- **n_threshold** - Minimum number of exposed individuals required for disease pair co-occurrence to be included in analysis.
+- **n_threshold** - minimum number of exposed individuals required for disease pair co-occurrence to be included in analysis.
 Disease pairs below this threshold are excluded. *Note:* Mutually exclusive with proportion_threshold.
 Default is `None`.
 - **correction_phi** - P-value correction method for phi-correlation (from `statsmodels.stats.multitest`).
-Options:
+  - Options:
     - none: No correction
     - bonferroni: One-step correction
     - sidak: One-step correction
     - holm-sidak: Step-down method using Sidak adjustments
     - holm: Step-down method using Bonferroni adjustments
     - simes-hochberg: Step-up method (independent)
     - hommel: Closed method based on Simes tests (non-negative)
     - fdr_bh: Benjamini/Hochberg (non-negative)
     - fdr_by: Benjamini/Yekutieli (negative)
     - fdr_tsbh: Two stage FDR correction (non-negative)
     - fdr_tsbky: Two stage FDR correction (non-negative)
-- **cutoff_phi** - Significance threshold for adjusted phi-correlation p-values.
+- **cutoff_phi** - significance threshold for adjusted phi-correlation p-values.
 Default is `0.05`.
 - **correction_RR** - P-value correction method for relative risk (same methods as `correction_phi`).
 Default is `bonferroni`.
-- **cutoff_RR** - Significance threshold for adjusted RR p-values.
+- **cutoff_RR** - significance threshold for adjusted RR p-values.
 Default is `0.05`.

 ##### After comorbidity strength estimation:

-Following comorbidity strength estimation, we apply filtering criteria based on relative risk (RR) > 1 and phi-correlation > 0 to ensure statistically significant correlations and identify associations where the exposure may increase disease risk.
-The filtered disease pairs will be analysed in the next step.
-The details of result is shown in the **one-step analysis**.
+After running the `DiseaseNetPy.comorbidity_strength()` function, the result will be provided in a pandas.DataFrame format, which is identical to the `com_strength_result` obtained from the **one-step analysis** described earlier and will not be reintroduced here.
+Typically, disease pairs with a relative risk (RR) greater than 1 and a phi-correlation greater than 0 are selected for subsequent construction of disease trajectories and comorbidity networks.

+The following example code demonstrates how to filter outcome phecode diseases with a relative risk (RR) greater than 1 and a phi-correlation greater than 0 from the comorbidity strength estimation result and how to apply different statistical methods for multiple hypothesis testing corrections.

 ```python
 # Further filter based on Relative Risk (RR) > 1 and phi-correlation > 0 if necessary